 Stressors’ can be a very broad term.
 Anything that triggers and causes emotional or physical distress is considered to be a stressor.
 This could be stress from anything, such as grief, trauma, or other unwanted emotions.
 This includes losing a loved one, injuries, illness, divorce, or any other major life event.

-Stressors can be different person to person, and their healing and coping methods will be different.
+Stressors can be different from person to person, and their healing and coping methods will be different.

 - Pray for open-mindedness